amboltio/DM-i-AI-2023/lunar-lander/README.md

 Once you have developed your solution, you should submit it for evaluation.
 **Notice, that you can only submit for evaluation once!** Thus, we encourage you to validate your code and API before submitting the model.

-The 10 games for both validation and evaluation are chosen with randomly selected (but fixed) seeds.
+The 10 games for both validation and evaluation are chosen with randomly selected (fixed) seeds.
 Therefore, we encourage you not to overfit the system to the validation seeds.

 ### Configurations
-The evaluation of the game will run with the following configurations.
+The evaluation of the game will run with the following configurations:
 ```python
 env = gym.make(
     "LunarLander-v2",